Alexander Payne: Personal life

-Family

 Payne married Canadian actress Sandra Oh on January 1, 2003, after dating her for three years.
 On March 12, 2005, a publicist announced their separation.
 The divorce was officially finalized on December 22, 2006, although the former couple took more than two years to settle their finances.
 In 2015, Payne married Maria Kontos, whom he met while visiting the Aigio region of Greece where some of his ancestors originated.
 They welcomed a daughter in 2017, and divorced in 2022.

 In 2022 he received Greek citizenship.

-Philanthropy and business ventures

-Payne is on the Board of Directors of an Omaha non-profit film theater, Film Streams.
-He maintains a passion for preservation.
-In recent years, he helped preserve a historic film theater in Scottsbluff, Nebraska.

-Payne was co-owner (along with friend Ann Beeder) of King Fong (now permanently closed), a Chinese restaurant in Omaha.

 Payne is a long-time supporter of the Nebraska Coast Connection, a social networking organization that meets monthly in Culver City, California.
 In November 2013, he held a special screening of Nebraska for the group's members at the Sherry Lansing Theatre on the Paramount Studios lot.

 Statutory rape allegation

 In a 2018 interview with Ronan Farrow, actress Rose McGowan accused a "prominent” man in Hollywood of statutory rape but she did not name the person in question.
 In August 2020, McGowan said it was Payne and that he committed the act sometime in 1988 or 1989, when McGowan was 15 years old and Payne was about 28 years old.

 Payne responded to McGowan's allegation by writing a guest column in Deadline Hollywood in which he admitted to a consensual relationship with her, stating that they had met at some point in 1991 (McGowan turned 18 in September 1991) at an audition for a comic short film that he was directing for the Playboy Channel and had no reason to believe she was under the age of consent as the part required an actress who was of age.
 Payne ended his statement writing, "While I cannot allow false statements about events 29 years ago to go uncorrected, I will continue to wish only the best for Rose".